kerimoyle/libcellml-tutorials/common_users/simulation_tool_dev.rst

 Once a model has been passed to a :code:`Validator` instance, the validator's internal logger will contain a list of any of the issues which have been encountered during the checking process.
 A model can be said to be valid - that is, conforming to the :cellml2:`CellML normative specification <>` - if the validator's logger contains no issues with a level of :code:`ERROR`.

-For more information on how to use any of the classes which record issues, please see the :ref:`Get Issues<actions_get_issues>` section.
+For more information on how to use any of the classes which record issues, please see the :ref:`Get Issues<get_issues>` section.

 Analyse model
 -------------